 How About Peanuts?

 Peanuts are legumes which are avoided on a keto & primal/paleo diet for two reasons.
-Firstly, although they are relatively low in carbs, peanuts contain lectins and phytates which makes them hard to digest.
+Firstly, although they are relatively low in carbs, peanuts contain lectins and phytates which make them hard to digest.
 Also, legumes in general have been linked to leaky gut syndrome, PCOS, IBS and Hashimoto's.
 You can read more about peanuts here.

 7. Eating Too Much Dairy